Free On Board / FOB – what does this shipping term mean?

-In the case of FCL (full container load), strictly speaking, the exporter (shipper/seller) is responsible for all the preshipment cartage, port costs and export documentation.
+In the case of FCL (full container load), strictly speaking, the exporter is responsible for all the pre-shipment cartage, port costs and export documentation.

-In the case of LCL (less than container load) cargo, often the exporter will deliver to the nominated export consolidation depot, and think that is the end of their responsibility.
+In the case of LCL (less than container load) cargo, often the exporter will simply deliver to the nominated export consolidation depot.
+They believe that is the end of their responsibility.

-Exporter and consignee’ expectations of services and costs can differ quite dramatically, often leaving the freight forwarder/consolidator in the middle “holding the bag”.
+Exporter and consignee’ expectations of services and costs can differ quite dramatically.
+This often leaves the freight forwarder or freight consolidator in the middle of the two, “holding the bag”.

 As part of any price and service negotiations, it is imperative that all parties know who is paying and being responsible for what.